Baton Rouge: A city divided between police and the policed

 "The hatred just has to stop," he said.

 Baton Rouge has been one of America's most crime-plagued cities.
-In 2015, it had 60 homicides, 98 rapes and 809 robberies, among the highest rates of violent crime for a U.S. city of its size.
+In 2015, it had 60 homicides, 98 rapes and 809 robberies, among the highest rates of violent crime for a city of its size in the United States.

-In recent years, local activists have urged law enforcement to spend more time in neighborhoods as part of "community policing."
+In recent years, activists in the city have urged law enforcement to spend more time in neighborhoods as part of "community policing."

 Many would also like the city to hire more black officers.